 Polwarth/Tussah Silk (60/40) (23lb)

-Polwarth Wool/Silk is just one of the many silk, angora, and blended ecru fibers offered by Ashland Bay.
+Polwarth Wool/Silk is one of the silk blended ecru fibers offered by Ashland Bay.
 These blends with Tussah silk add additional shine and luxury to the yarns.
-60% Polwarth Wool / 40% Silk.
+This blend is 60% Polwarth Wool and 40% Silk.

 Polwarth is just one of the many natural colored wool ecru fibers offered by Ashland Bay.